-While this page is here to help you learn about the 4 C's of diamonds, we are also available to help you directly.
+While this page and the following charts are here to help you learn about the 4 C's of diamonds, we are also available to help you directly.
 Our staff GIA Graduate Gemologists are here to help you at every stage of your process - whether you are looking to buy today or in six months.

 Diamond Cut